rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide.md

 ### **Alternative Installation using NPM**

-Although we recommend using the [minified](#minified-code) or [non-minified snippet](#non-minified-code) as mentioned above to use RudderStack SDK with your website, you can also use this [NPM module](https://www.npmjs.com/package/rudder-sdk-js) to package RudderStack directly into your project.
+Although we recommend using the [minified](#minified-code) or [non-minified](#non-minified-code) code snippets as mentioned above to use RudderStack SDK with your website, you can also use this [NPM module](https://www.npmjs.com/package/rudder-sdk-js) to package RudderStack directly into your project.

 To install, run the following command: